Factorization, Supersymmetry, Coherent States and Classical Trajectories: A Toy Model

-The trajectories will be identical if the equations Eq.\eqref{eq66} are still satisfied when the constants $A(i)$ are replaced by the coefficients $\Omega_i$.
-For our case, this amount to the vanishing of the following quantities
+The classical solution of the system and the mean value of the position operator will be identical, if the equations in \eqref{eq66} are still satisfied when the constants $A_i$ are replaced by the coefficients $\Omega_i$.
+For our case, this amounts to the vanishing of the quantity $q_{\text{cl}}(t)-q_{\text{moy}}(t)$.
+For the harmonic oscillator, this quantity exactly vanishes for the coherent states defined by Schr\"{o}dinger\cite{Art01-05}.
+For systems where the classical and "quantum" trajectories do not coincide, one could introduce the quantity: